A new Gaia census of OB associations within 1 kpc: Identification of OB associations within 1 kpc

 HDBSCAN \citep{HDBSCAN} is a suitable clustering algorithm to identify new OB associations, specifically applied to \textit{Gaia} data \citep[e.g.,][]{SantosSilva2021,Chemel2022,Quintana2023}.
 Its ability to find groups at various densities gives it a significant flexibility over other similar algorithms such as DBSCAN \citep{DBSCAN}, though this can be at the cost of a high false positive rate, that requires users to apply careful filtering criteria.

 For this work, we follow the approach of \citet{Kerr2023} and perform a 5D clustering on the Galactic Cartesian coordinates $X$, $Y$, $Z$ and the Galactic transverse velocities $c * V_l$ and $c * V_b$, where $c$ is a constant set to equalize the velocity and space components.
-The transverse velocities have been corrected from their motions compared with the Local Standard of Rest (LSR) with the values from \citet{Schonrich2010}, following the approach from \citet{Szilagyi2023}.
+The transverse velocities have been corrected from their motions compared with the Local Standard of Rest (LSR) with the values of (U,V,W)$_{\odot}$ = ($11.1^{+0.69}_{-0.75}$, $12.24^{+0.47}_{-0.47}$, $7.25^{+0.37}_{-0.36})$ km s$^{-1}$ from \citet{Schonrich2010}\footnote{We have adopted the value from \citet{Schonrich2010} even though there have been more recent, post-\textit{Gaia} estimates, because it is still widely used.
+The Gaia-derived value of $V_{\odot} = 8.0 \pm 8.4$ km s$^{-1}$ from \citet{Bovy2020} has large uncertainties, but does agree with the value from \citet{Schonrich2010}.}, following the approach from \citet{Szilagyi2023}.